-Comprehensive income (loss) includes net income (loss) as well as other changes in stockholders' (deficit) equity that result from transactions and economic events other than those with stockholders.
-There was no difference between net income (loss) and comprehensive income (loss) presented in the accompanying consolidated financial statements for the fiscal years ended December 31, 2022 and January 1, 2022.
+Comprehensive income (loss) includes net income (loss) as well as other changes in stockholders' equity that result from transactions and economic events other than those with stockholders.
+There was no difference between net income (loss) and comprehensive income (loss) presented in the accompanying consolidated financial statements for the fiscal years ended January 1, 2022, January 2, 2021, and December 28, 2019.